Beer & Battlefields

 We will of course endeavour to arrange for a vegetarian meal at the hotel.
 We do however suggest that you advise us of your dietary requests at the time of booking and recommend that you speak to the receptionist on arrival with regard to your request.

 You will stay for four nights at the 3-star Novotel Ypres.
 This excellent hotel is located in the heart of historic town of Ypres, only a couple of minutes-walk from the Menin Gate Memorial, where the 'Last Post' is sounded every evening.
 The hotel is a firm favourite within Leger’s Battlefields programme and makes the ideal base for exploring the rich military heritage of the area.
-All the comfortably furnished bedrooms are en-suite with television, telephone and air-conditioning.
 The hotel has a small bar area and restaurant.

 With an overnight stay or the option to meet us at the interchange, our travel extras allow you to create a travel experience to suit your needs...